Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/mkl-ckf.rst

   optimization) setting, MKL algorithms can "choose" their favorite kernel, and thus the best sub-kernel parameter, themselves by increasing the weights :math:`\theta_i` for all sub-kernels :math:`k_i` which have a meaningful sub-kernel parameter.
-This is sometimes seen by MKL proponents as eleminating or circumventing the SVM model selection problem.
+This is sometimes seen by MKL proponents as eliminating or circumventing the SVM model selection problem.
 We will refer to this first scenario as the MKL kernel selection scenario.